j5inc/csuvets/README.md

   - [X] Summary:
     - Vulnerability type: User Enumeration
     - Tested in version: 4.2
     - Fixed in version: It is unclear to me when this type of enumeration was patched.
-One way to fix this in all versions is to apply a plugin.
+One way to fix this is to apply a plugin that outputs a better message when an invalid username/password combo is entered.
   - [X] GIF Walkthrough:  ![](Attack3.gif)
-  - [ ] Steps to recreate:  We can enumerate in this version by simply trying username and password combos.
+  - [X] Steps to recreate:  We can enumerate in this version by simply trying username and password combos.
 As you can see, in the GIF, when I put in invalid usernames it says "Invalid Username".
 As soon as I do a valid username with an incorrect password, we are given: "The password you entered for the username enumtestuser is incorrect".
 By automating something like this, a hacker could potentially guess a valid username.

-  - [ ] Affected source code:  I was not able to locate the exact code responsible.
+  - [X] Affected source code:  I was not able to locate the exact code responsible.
 I did find a plugin called "Unified Login Error Messgages" that outputs the message "Invalid username/password combination" when a valid username is entered.

 1. (Optional) Vulnerability Name or ID
   - [ ] Summary: